Pro Wrestling eXpress

-Pro Wrestling eXpress (PWX, also known as NWA East) is a professional wrestling promotion that was founded in North Versailles, Pennsylvania in 1994 by Jim Miller and Sean "Shocker" Evans.
-It is the longest-running promotion in the Pittsburgh metropolitan area.
+Xpress Wrestling (formerly known as Pro Wrestling eXpress (PWX), also known as NWA East) was a professional wrestling promotion that was founded in North Versailles, Pennsylvania in 1994 by Jim Miller and Sean "Shocker" Evans.
+It was the longest-running promotion in the Pittsburgh metropolitan area before its folding in 2025.
 PWX was the main rival of Steel City Wrestling during the 1990s and was an affiliate of the National Wrestling Alliance from 1997 to 2012.
 PWX held a prominent role in the organization during this period.
 It was part in the annual NWA Anniversary Shows from 1998 to 2000 and brought national and world NWA champions to audiences in the East Coast of the United States.
 The promotion also collaborated with non-NWA members on the local independent circuit holding several interpromotional shows with Chris Lash's Allied Powers Wrestling Federation (2002; 2009–2010) and participated in Deaf Wrestlefest (2010).

 History

 Early history

 Pro Wrestling eXpress was established by Jim Miller and Sean "Shocker" Evans in 1994.
 A wrestling school, the PWX Academy, was subsequently opened at the Eastland Mall with B.A.
 Briggs and Jimmy Valiant as head trainers.
 PWX also had a weekly late-night television show that aired on WPTT.
 The first events were held in October and November 1995.
 The first PWX Heavyweight Champion, B.A.
 Briggs, won the championship in a tournament held on October 21, 1995, in North Versailles, Pennsylvania.
 The first PWX Tag Team Champions were crowned in a tournament final on January 8, 1996, in North Versailles, when Sean Evans and Vince Charming defeated Brian Anthony and Paul Atlas.
 PWX was also one of several East Coast promotions to feature talent from Extreme Championship Wrestling.
 On December 13, 1996, Blue World Order members Stevie Richards and The Blue Meanie won the PWX Tag Team Championship.